-Kigelia Africana (otherwise known as the sausage tree) grows across the continents of Africa and Australasia.
-It’s easy to identify by the unusual grey-green, sausage-like fruits which dangle jauntily from its branches.
-The tree has a long history of use in its native habitat, and is revered for its ability to heal skin complaints such as eczema and psoriasis.
-Up until recently, scientists (and herbalists for that matter) in the West had no idea of its seemingly miraculous healing properties.
+Kigelia africana (otherwise known as the sausage tree) grows across the continents of Africa and Australasia.
+It’s easy to identify by the unusual grey-green, sausage-like fruits which dangle from its branches.
+The tree has a long history of use in its native habitat, and is revered for its ability to help heal skin complaints such as eczema and psoriasis.
+However, up until recently, scientists (and many herbalists for that matter), remained unware of its exceptional healing properties.

 What is the sausage tree?

 The sausage tree cuts an impressive figure, growing up to 20 metres tall and bearing fruits that can weigh up to 10 kg.
-It’s sacred to many communities and is protected even when other trees in the forest are being cut down.
-This is because of its rare medicinal properties which range from helping young men to “improve their manhood” to eradicating eczema and other stubborn skin conditions.
-It’s healing action is not only rapid but has impressive, long-lasting results.
+It is sacred to many communities, and protected even when other trees in the forest are being cut down.
+This is because of its valuable medicinal properties which range from helping young men to “improve their manhood” to soothing the maddening itch of eczema and healing many other chronic skin conditions.
+It’s healing action is not only rapid, but also has impressive, long-lasting results.

 The sausage tree has been used by indigenous people and traditional African healers for hundreds of years to treat all manner of skin complaints from ulcers and sores, to serious conditions such as leprosy and skin cancer.
 As well as anecdotal evidence from traditional use, there now exists a significant body of scientific research to support its efficacy.
 Much of this research has been focused around the plants’ unique ability to help sufferers of eczema and psoriasis.

-Research conducted by a number of universities including King’s College Hospital in London, the Royal Botanical Gardens at Kew, the University of Natal in South Africa, and the University of Nigeria has begun to shed light on why the sausage tree is so beneficial for all manner of skin conditions.
+Research conducted by a number of universities including King’s College Hospital in London, the Royal Botanical Gardens at Kew, the University of Natal in South Africa, and the University of Nigeria has begun to shed light on why the sausage tree is so beneficial to people suffering with chronic skin conditions.